Peace-N/mukurufx/README.md

        from: packages\mukurufx\src\Mukuru\MukuruFX\classes\commands\MukuruFXUpdate.php
        to:   app\Console\Commands\MukuruFXUpdate.php

-    Update the commands array as:
+    The next step in to Update the Kernel commands array as:

+    Update the following file:  app\Console\Kernel.php

     protected $commands = [
             //